unioncollege-webtech/zookeep/README.md

 Each animal should be an Object that contains the following properties:

-- `name`: a `String` with the animal’s name from the table below
+- `name`: a String with the animal’s name from the table below
-- `commonName`: a `String` with the common name for the animal’s species
+- `commonName`: a String with the common name for the animal’s species
-- `species`: a `String` with the animal’s official species name
+- `species`: a String with the animal’s official species name
-- `location`: a `String` containing the area in the zoo where the animal resides
+- `location`: a String containing the area in the zoo where the animal resides
-- `age`: a `Number` representing the animal’s age in years
+- `age`: a Number representing the animal’s age in years
-- `image`: a `String` containing the file name for the animal’s image
+- `image`: a String containing the file name for the animal’s image

-For instance, the object for “Pi” the red river hog would be:
+For instance, the object for “Pip” the red river hog would be:

 ```javascript
 {